nordic-institute/x-road-catalog/doc/xroad_catalog_installation_guide.md

 ## 2.7 Post-Installation Checks

-This instruction expects that `xroad-catalog-collector` and `xroad-catalog-lister` are installed on the same host.
-It is also possible to install them on different hosts, but then database settings need to be set for both services.
-For the `xroad-catalog-lister` host, the file `/etc/xroad/xroad-catalog/catalogdb-production.properties` must be manually created.
+This instruction expects that `xroad-catalog-collector` and `xroad-catalog-lister` are installed on different hosts.
+It is also possible to install them on the same host, but then it's preferred to use different profiles for each of the services.

 **X-Road Catalog Collector**